scottbrodersen/crossworder/README.md

 <img src="puzzle.png" width="600px" />

-The app includes a back end written in Go and a front end written in VueJS.
+The app includes a back end written in Go and a front end written in VueJS (TypeScript).

 Run build.sh, run the executable, then go to localhost:3000/crossworder/dist in your browser.